reiryuki/Dolby-Atmos-Oneplus-8-Visible-Magisk-Module/README.md

 - An EQ ported from OnePlus 8 Visible.
 - Requires standard Android signature to grant android.permission.INTERACT_ACROSS_USERS_FULL.
 - Working with enforcing or permissive.
-- It's still using UI from other for now.
+- It's still using UI from another for now.
 - It doesn't support ACDB because using effect proxy.

 ## Tested on